cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 ### **BeagleBone Black's limitations as ROS platform**

-Along the journey, as we had more and more nodes nodes to build for our robot to run, the build time increased from a few seconds to ~20 seconds.
+Along the journey, as we had more and more nodes to build for our robot to run, the build time increased from a few seconds to ~20 seconds.
 This effect was more dramatic on the BeagleBone Black, we went from a few tens of seconds to a full record of 20 minutes of painful compilation time.
 It felt like writing software in the 1960 where you had to wait until next day after the code you wrote was punched into cards and ran by a computer operator.

 A logical reaction of ours was to try crosscompiling for the BeagleBone Black on our machines.
 We crosscompile everyday for ARM cortex-M microcontrollers that run our motor boards and such.
-So crosscompiling must be easy, right ?
+So crosscompiling must be easy, right?
-Well turns out it's not.
+Well... turns out it's not.
-After a few minutes of Google search, you realize that noone ever crosscompiles ROS nodes and you wonder why.
+After a few minutes of Google search, you realize that no one ever crosscompiles ROS nodes and you wonder why.
 So you try to make it crosscompile on your own.
 You sacrifice a few goats[^10] and you learn more than you would like to know about CMake and you managed to compile but then crosscompilation crushes you because you will NEVER link against ROS libraries.
 You heretic, how dare you think about crosscompilation[^11].